Mobsya/aseba/readme.md

     ```
     To include zeroconf and firmware upgrade support:
     ```
-    HAS_ZEROCONF=YES HAS_FIRMWARE_UPGRADE=YES make -f aseba/newbuild/Makefile -j
+    HAS_ZEROCONF=YES MOBSYA_TDM_ENABLE_TCP=YES HAS_FIRMWARE_UPGRADE=YES make -f aseba/newbuild/Makefile -j
     ```

 ## Build without zeroconf

 On Linux, the TDM relies on the Avahi implementation of zeroconf, with `aware` and possibly other code to provide compatibility with Bonjour, the Apple zeroconf implementation.
 The exact details aren't fully understood yet.
 That's the reason why the zeroconf functionality in the TDM has been made optional with `#ifdef HAS_ZEROCONF`.

 If `HAS_ZEROCONF` is undefined, the TDM is compiled without zeroconf.
-The Makefile checks if the envisonment variable `HAS_ZEROCONF`is defined and compiles everything accordingly, including the files `aseba_tcpacceptor.cpp` and `aseba_tcpacceptor.h` only with zeroconf (they support connections to the simulator Aseba Playground whose TCP port is also advertised by zeroconf).
+The Makefile checks if the environment variable `HAS_ZEROCONF` is defined and compiles everything accordingly, including the files `aseba_tcpacceptor.cpp` and `aseba_tcpacceptor.h` only with zeroconf (they support connections to the simulator Aseba Playground whose TCP port is also advertised by zeroconf).
+Note that `aseba_tcpacceptor.cpp` also requires `MOBSYA_TDM_ENABLE_TCP` (see next section).
 So to include zeroconf (especially on macOS), you can type
 ```
 HAS_ZEROCONF=TRUE make -f aseba/newbuild/Makefile -j
 ```